 Sometimes disability discrimination includes more than just hiring and firing.
 A critical protection from disability discrimination makes it illegal for employers to fail or refuse to grant reasonable accommodations for the known disabilities of employees, unless doing so would pose an undue burden.

 A reasonable accommodation is some modification of the work environment or a workplace policy that would help an individual with a disability perform the essential functions of the job or enjoy the benefits of the job enjoyed by co-workers.
-A reasonable accommodation might include making existing facilities readily accessible by putting in wheelchair ramps or making restrooms accessible to wheelchairs.
-Reasonable accommodations are not limited to physical modifications, however.
-Job restructuring, part-time or modified work schedules, reassignment to an open position, or provision of additional training are some other examples of reasonable accommodations.
-In some instances, a medical leave of absence can be a reasonable accommodation, even if it extends beyond the 12 weeks of leave provided under the Family and Medical Leave Act.
+That might include making existing facilities readily accessible by putting in wheelchair ramps or making restrooms accessible to wheelchairs.
+Reasonable accommodations are not limited to physical modifications though.
+Job restructuring, part-time or modified work schedules, exceptions from ordinary attendance policies, reassignment to an open position, or provision of additional training are some other examples of reasonable accommodations.

 As noted above, employers do not have to provide a reasonable accommodation if doing so would be an undue hardship.
 To make that determination, courts look at a variety of factors including the nature and cost of the accommodation, the employer’s financial resources, the size of the business, and how the accommodation would affect the workplace, among others.